ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 Supporting `skip` and `limit` on filters is a required feature, so there is no declaration for that.

 However, not all fields need to be sortable.
+Fields which are sortable should be flagged in the following way.

 ```javascript
 class MyCollection extends BaseCollection {